 The math stopped working

-The 474 figure is the high end, the kind of volume a popular role now draws in a few days.
-Across the market the shift is just as stark, and it is structural, not a blip.
+The 249-application role is the high end, the kind of volume a popular req now draws in a few days.
+Across the platform the shift is just as stark, and it is structural, not a blip.

 Why manual screening breaks